braimbau/ckeditor5-build-classic-custom/README.md

 5 - import the local package

 `npm i <path to package>/packages/ckeditor5-build-classic`
-> this should this line in package.json
+> this should add this line in package.json
 > "@lakaaio/ckeditor5-build-classic": "file:<path>ckeditor5-build-classic",

 6 - delete the old packages